valeIT/valeIT.github.io/_posts/2020-01-15-weak-passwords.md

 author: Valentino Urbano
 ---

 When I started using 1Password I manually imported the logins I remembered and changed the passwords for the most important ones.
 The others were left with relatively weak passwords, but if they got compromised nothing bad would happen.
-A few days ago I became curious  and started trying to find out which account were part of this group after almost a decade.
+A few days ago I became curious  and started trying to find out which of the accounts were part of this group after almost a decade.

 ## How To Show Weak passwords in 1Password